GT-FiniteLoop/object-detection-model/README.md

 ```
 Local video mode will not exit gracefully at the end of the video.
 For an unkown reason opencv believes there is one additional frame.
+Command line does not print if a gun is detected.
+Could not find a way to access confidence scores.
 ```